Sabotage Suspected After Two Baltic Sea Cables Cut - UrduPoint

 "We can confirm that the interruption to internet traffic was not caused by an equipment fault but by material damage to the fibre optic cable," he said.

-The Swedish and Lithuanian defence ministers said they were "deeply concerned" by the incident, which Swedish police said they were investigating as "suspected sabotage".
+The Swedish and Lithuanian defence ministers said they were "deeply concerned" by the incident.

-"Situations like these must be assessed with the growing threat posed by Russia in our neighbourhood as a backdrop," the defence ministers said in a joint statement.
+"Situations like these must be assessed with the growing threat posed by Russia in our neighbourhood as a backdrop," they said in a joint statement.

 Customers have not been affected as internet traffic has been redirected to other international links, Telia said.